5BGeneral Guidelines for National Parks

 Restrictions

-The following activities are restricted or prohibited in Thaidene Nene National Park Reserve:
+The following activities are restricted or prohibited in

-Collection of rocks, plants and other natural objects - Visitors may harvest berries, medicinal and healing plants, and wood for campfires and temporary shelters, but must not remove other objects;
+•Collection of rocks, plants and other natural objects - Visitors may harvest berries, medicinal and healing plants, and wood for campfires and temporary shelters, but must not remove other objects;

-Historic and pre-historic resources - Disturbing or collecting cultural or historic, resources and artifacts is illegal.
+•Historic and pre-historic resources - Disturbing or collecting cultural or historic, resources and artifacts is illegal.
 Visitors are asked to report any cultural artifacts and their location; and

-Hunting - Only traditional harvesters, lease holders possessing a NWT small game hunting licence, or holders of a Special Harvester Licence are allowed to hunt.
+•Hunting - Only traditional harvesters, lease holders possessing a NWT small game hunting licence, or holders of a Special Harvester Licence are allowed to hunt.

 The following activities are not restricted:

-Harvesting berries and plants - Visitors are allowed to pick berries and gather medicinal and healing plants in the Park Reserve for personal use;
+berries and gather medicinal and healing plants in the Park

-Cutting and gathering wood - Visitors can cut and collect wood for personal campfires and temporary shelters;
+and gathering wood - Visitors can cut and collect wood

-Pets - Visitors may bring pets to the park but must keep dogs and other pets under physical control at all times, not leave pets unattended, and clean up after their pet(s);
+- Visitors may bring pets to the park but must keep

-Snowmobiles - Visitors are allowed to travel by snowmobile without a permit.
+•Snowmobiles - Visitors are allowed to travel by snowmobile without a permit.

 Permitting Requirements